fredrikhellman/accumulator/README.md

 # Accumulator as a Linux kernel module

-This is a toy linux kernel module that implements a character device (123, 0) that holds an integer.
-Writing an integer (as a string) to the device will add the integer to the number.
-Reading it will give the current integer in as a string.
+This is a toy linux kernel module that implements a character device (123, 0) that keeps an integer.
+Writing an integer (as a string) to the device will add the integer to the kept integer.
+Reading it will give the current value of the kept integer in as a string.

 ## Setup